jahnavvi/3Dify/README.md

 ## My Contributions

 I worked as a full-stack developer on a team of three, with primary ownership of the frontend.
-I was involved across the entire stack — from the React UI down to the Flask API layer and cloud infrastructure.
+I was involved across the entire stack.
+From the React UI down to the Flask API layer and cloud infrastructure.

 - Architected and built the full React/Vite/Tailwind frontend including drag-and-drop upload, real-time processing state, and responsive layout
 - Integrated Three.js for interactive in-browser 3D model rendering and preview
-- Implemented Firebase Authentication, Firestore, and Cloud Storage for user accounts and model galleries
+- Implemented Firebase Authentication for user accounts and model galleries
 - Designed and connected the REST API interface between the React frontend and Flask backend
-- Understood and worked within the Flask backend architecture — including the blueprint structure, API routing, and mock mode for local development
+- Understood and worked within the Flask backend architecture, including the blueprint structure, API routing, and mock mode for local development
 - Built the Projects page for tracking and managing past scans

 ---